XcalableMP/manual/en/shadow_reflect.rst

 and white ones are shadow.

 .. note::
-   Arrays distributed in cyclic cannot have shadow.
+   Distributed arrays in a cyclic manner cannot have shadow.

 When the widths on the Upper and Lower Bounds Are Different
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^